Acute Care Project

 Regional Education Assessment Crisis Services Habilitation (REACH)

-REACH is a program to support individuals (adults and youth) with developmental disabilities who are at risk of crisis due to challenging behavioral health needs which are negatively affecting their quality of life.
-REACH offers 24/7 crisis intervention and community-based and residential crisis stabilization services for adults and children.
+REACH is a system of supports for individuals (adults and youth) with developmental disabilities who are at risk of crisis.
+REACH offers 24/7 mobile crisis response, community crisis stabilization, residential crisis stabilization and crisis prevention services.
 The program also operates an adult transitional home.
 The homes are all located within Chesterfield County.
-In addition to the crisis services, REACH also provides prevention services such as outpatient psychotherapy, consultative support and training for families and caregivers to reduce the likelihood of future crises.
+In addition to the crisis services, REACH also provides system training and consultative support.
 RBHA operated REACH.

 REACH Crisis Hotline: 1-833-968-1800